National Trust for Historic Preservation: Federal transportation legislation

 The federal Department of Transportation Act of 1966 included Section 4(f), which stipulates that planners must develop projects that protect or avoid historic resources.
 However, Section 4(f) is periodically challenged through the transportation reauthorization process, most recently during the consideration of MAP-21.
 Due to work by preservationists, Section 4(f) remains intact.

 Public lands

 The National Trust advocates for the preservation of historic and cultural resources on federal public lands, partnering with the Bureau of Land Management, the Forest Service, and the National Park Service.
 The National Trust supported the Green Mountain Lookout Heritage Protection Act, a bill that would prevent the United States Forest Service from removing a building from the Glacier Peak Wilderness Area in Washington State unless the agency determines that the structure is unsafe for visitors.
 The National Trust stating that it was "pleased that Congress has acted to protect this historically significant and locally cherished landmark.
 With this vote, the House joins the Senate in affirming that the preservation of this historic resource is compatible with wilderness protection."

-National Trust Historic Sites

-The National Trust portfolio of historic sites contains National Trust owned-and-operated sites (stewardship sites), sites owned but not operated by the National Trust (co-stewardships), and contracted affiliates.

-Stewardships

-Sites owned and operated by the National Trust: